percona/percona-backup-mongodb/doc/source/pbm-commands.rst

      - Description
    * - ``--time=TIME``
      - Restores the database to the specified point in time.
 Available if :ref:`PITR` is enabled.
+   * - ``--base-snapshot``
+     - Restores the database from a specified backup to the specified point in time.
+Without this flag, the most recent backup preceding the timestamp is used for point in recovery.
+Available in |PBM| starting from version 1.6.0.

 .. _cancel: